ehansis/nfcmusik/README.md

 Follow [these instructions](https://raspberrypi.stackexchange.com/a/57023) to do so.
 After booting, your Pi should be accessible by `ssh pi@raspberrypi` from the terminal.

+Note that you may have to re-do this configuration step if you swap out your Raspberry Pi but keep the same SD card.

 ### Base OS

 The code was built and tested with Raspbian Jessie (2016-05-27).